wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_task_data_parallelism.md

 All data-parallel tasks run simultaneously.

 First, does this matter?
 That is, if the yellow task runs for, say 13 seconds, it doesn't really matter what we do with the blue and purple tasks.
-Turns out thats the yellow task runs in time $20 \times 0.85 / 3 + 20 \times 0.15 =$ 8.66 seconds.
+Turns out that the yellow task runs in time $20 \times 0.85 / 3 + 20 \times 0.15 =$ 8.66 seconds.
 So the yellow task will not determine the execution time, and yes, the choice in the question matters.